ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 Then the code is passed by the `Supervisor` to the `Code Reviewer` worker:
 ![alt text](8_supervisor_reviewer.png)

-Then, after some iterations, the `Code Reviewer` should approve the code:
+Then, after some iterations, the `Code Reviewer` should approve the code and the `Generate Final Answer` node has to print the result:
 ![alt text](9_final.png)

 ### Optional.
 Use as Embedding or API endpoint